AlexandriaDAO/core/src/perpetua/perpetua.md

 Functional:
+- You should not be able to perform remove actions on public shelves.
 - The ICP/AR badge is not showing for ICP ones.
 - There's a lot of background loading, like if I go to "My Library" it feels frozen for 10 seconds.
 - Too much recursion and dialog opening errors.
 - Progressive loading of NFTs inside shelves.
+- Should reduce the delay for loading shelf paths that you click on.